 Westbury Court Gardens

 Westbury Court Gardens is one of the only 17th-century Dutch water gardens still in existence in the UK.
 It was originally designed and built in 1696 however changing fashions in garden design meant that by 1960 it was in ruin and facing destruction with plans to make way for new housing.
 It was saved by the local council and in 1967, The National Trust took ownership and started to restore it to its former glory.
 Now it is virtually identical to how it would have looked in 1720, due to a detailed engraving that was made in 1707.

 Wildlife Safari *

 Join Ed Drewitt, a naturalist, BBC broadcaster and wildlife detective as he takes you on a journey around the Forest.
 You will be on the lookout for bats, deer, badgers, foxes, voles, mice, hedgehogs, and wild boar as well as listening out for the many different songbirds that live in the area.

 If you are particularly interested in birdlife, then why not join Ed for a Dawn Chorus Walk to hear the birds spring into life before returning to the hotel for a hot drink and breakfast to set you up for the rest of your day.

 Book your staycation with us now.
-Bookings for tourism are open from May 17th, 2021 onwards and benefit from our flexible T&C’s so you can book with confidence now.
+Bookings for tourism are open and you can benefit from our flexible T&C’s so you can book with confidence now.